Introduction

 There has been a recent push, especially in the academic and professional world, to create a timeline that removes Christianity as the central focus.
 The new terms are BCE, which stands for “Before the Common Era,” and CE or “Common Era.”
 This method of dating is still centrally tied to the same Gregorian calendar, but is now more accepted by historical scholars.
 It does not mean any change to the actual dates, but rather uses more inclusive language.

 In this course, we will use the academically accepted system of dating.
-You will see dates that use the abbreviations “BCE” and “CE.”
+You will notice dates that use the abbreviations “BCE” and “CE.”
 However, you need to be familiar with the old system as you will come across it in your research and reading.

 Categories of history